 7 Ways to Cure Title Trauma

-Selecting the right title for your book can be extremely challenging.
-Whether you are writing non-fiction, fiction, or poetry, if your title doesn’t excite and compel readers, they won’t want to look inside the pages of your book.
+Selecting the right book title for your book can be extremely challenging.
+Whether you are writing non-fiction, fiction, or poetry, if your book title doesn’t excite and compel readers, they won’t want to look inside the pages of your book.

 Many authors spend lots of sleepless nights on the book titles.
 Here are some tips that will decrease the angst and help you find a great title.